aliceqin12/cloud-services-dotnet-import-set-certificate/readme.md

 ## Replacing certificate

-For above Scenario 1, please replace the “xxx.pfx” file in the Cloud Service package, modify “startup.cmd” accordingly and re-deploy the Cloud Service.
+For the above Scenario 1, please replace the “xxx.pfx” file in the Cloud Service package, modify “startup.cmd” accordingly and re-deploy the Cloud Service.

-For above Scenario 2, please refer to following steps:
+For the above Scenario 2, please refer to following steps:

 1\.
 Upload the new certificate (.pfx file) in **Azure Portal &gt; Cloud Service &gt; Certificates**.

 2\.
-Go to **Configuration** and update **THUMBPRINT** to the one of the new certificate.
+Go to **Configuration** and update **THUMBPRINT** to the one of the newest certificate.

 3\.
-Reboot the instance (in order to execute startup task).
+Reboot the instance (to execute startup task).